Fredrik Gulbrandsen: Red Bull Salzburg

 On 16 June 2016, he moved to Red Bull Salzburg and signed a contract until 2019.
 On 23 July 2016, he scored his first goal for Red Bull Salzburg in his league debut in a 3–1 loss to Sturm Graz.
 On 23 October 2016 Gulbrandsen scored his second goal for Salzburg in a 5–1 victory over SKN St. Pölten.

 On 10 March 2017, Gulbrandsen joined Major League Soccer side New York Red Bulls on a one-year loan deal.
 He was released on 6 June 2017.

 During the 2017–18 season, Salzburg had their best ever European campaign.
 They finished top of their Europa League group, for a record fourth time, before beating Real Sociedad and Borussia Dortmund thus making their first ever appearance in the UEFA Europa League semi-final.
 On 3 May 2018, he played in the Europa League semi-finals as Olympique de Marseille played out a 1–2 away loss but a 3–2 aggregate win to secure a place in the 2018 UEFA Europa League Final.

 İstanbul Başakşehir

-On 25 June 2019, he has signed three-year contract with Turkish Süper Lig club İstanbul Başakşehir.
+On 25 June 2019, he signed three-year contract with Turkish Süper Lig club İstanbul Başakşehir.

 Adana Demirspor

-On 8 September 2022, he has signed two-year contract with Turkish Süper Lig club Adana Demirspor.
+On 8 September 2022, he signed two-year contract with Turkish Süper Lig club Adana Demirspor.

+On 4 August 2023, Gulbrandsen left Adana Demirspor.

+Molde return

+On 31 August 2023, Gulbrandsen returned to Norway to re-sign for Molde.